 Horizontal topics:

 Enlargement.
 The activities help the candidate countries to better integrate with EU member states in field of EU maritime and marine policies through the support to the harmonisation of standards and regulations to improve the sustainable governance use of maritime and marine resources and promotion of digital solutions and knowledge exchange among countries.
+More specifically, the enlargement activities are related to the EU acquis Chapters 3 (right of establishment and freedom to provide services), 6 (company law), 7 (intellectual property law), 8 (competition), 18 (statistics), 20 (enterprise and industrial policy), 22 (regional policy and coordination of structural instruments), 25 (science and research), 26 (education and culture), 27 (environment), 28 (consumer and health protection).

 Capacity building.
 The activities have a strong focus on capacity building and training e.g. to increase capacities related to the EU maritime and marine policies, harmonise standards and regulations and seizing opportunities or reacting to challenges that can be detected earlier if data and information is shared and analysed across countries.
 This should also include development of skills in the Blue Professions/ Improvement of the levels of skills and expertise for the working manpower in sectors such as Maritime transport, Coastal and marine tourism, aquaculture and fisheries, Marine hydrocarbon extraction, Maritime transport and port activities, Shipbuilding and ship repair activities, Marine Renewable energy sources, Blue biotechnology, New technologies at sea and shipping.